 Red Diesel & the Gas Oil Duty Change

 During the March 2020 Budget, the government outlined plans to change the way red diesel can be used and taxed from April 2022.
-These changes were introduced as part of the government’s plans to create a cleaner and greener country, achieve air quality targets and ultimately, to encourage businesses to switch to alternative fuels.
+These changes were introduced as part of the government’s plans to create a cleaner and greener country, achieve air quality targets and ultimately, to encourage commercial businesses to switch to alternative fuels.
+You can find out more about making your business more sustainable for the future with our future fuels supply.

-These new red diesel rules have impacted sectors and companies throughout the UK, with many business owners still unsure how the updated legislation applies to their day-to-day operations.
-That’s why we’ve put together this guide, to help you ensure that your business is complying with the Gas Oil Duty Change.
+These new red diesel regulations have impacted sectors and companies throughout the UK, with many business owners still unsure how the updated legislation applies to their day-to-day operations.
+That’s why we’ve put together this guide, to help you ensure that your business is complying with the gas oil duty change.

 Red diesel changes, rules and legislation from April 2022

 If you’ve been Googling ‘when is red diesel being phased out and stopped?’ and ‘is red diesel being banned?’ then you’re not alone.
-To answer your questions, new rules were introduced on 1 April 2022 which stated that red diesel can no longer be used for a variety of commercial applications and sectors.
+To answer your questions, new red diesel regulations were introduced on 1 April 2022 which stated that red diesel can no longer be used for a variety of commercial applications and sectors.

 The industries that will no longer be able to use red diesel or gas oil are: Road maintenance and construction Manufacturing Haulage and logistics Mining and quarrying Oil and gas extraction Ports and airport operations Plant hire Waste management Commercial heating As of 1 April 2022, these sectors must now switch to an alternative fuel source, such as white diesel (DERV) or alternative, fossil-free fuels.